NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/README.md

 ### Audio processing

 - Live Lecture: 1D signal processing

-- *Task 1*: Determine the frequency of the whistling in the audio file using an FFT.
+- *Task 1*: Determine the frequency of the whistling in the audio file using Fourier Transform.
 - *Task 2*: Use your forebrain to record audio data and send it to your host computer.
 - *Task 3*: Plot the audio data in time and in frequency domain in real-time on your host computer.
-- *Task 4* (On your Raspberry Pi): Detect if the determined frequency during whistling is present in the audio data and above a certain threshold.
+- *Task 4* (On your Raspberry Pi): Detect if the determined frequency during whistling is present in the audio data
+- and above a certain threshold.
 - *Task 5*: If the frequency is present, let the robot react by going forward or backward.

 Idea to task 5: you can create multiple events using `if` statements, such that you can make your robot dance!